Go local

 Funding for projects in Tyne and Wear

 • The Community Foundation for Tyne & Wear and Northumberland supports schools through some of the grant funds it administers.
-Projects falling outside the Local Authority’s responsibility or with a community aspect are most likely to get funding. communityfoundation.org.uk
+Projects falling outside the local authority’s responsibility or with a community aspect are most likely to get funding. communityfoundation.org.uk

 • Newcastle City Council offers ‘Ward Funding’ grants which are open to schools, as long as projects benefit communities in no more than four of Newcastle’s wards. new.newcastle.gov.uk/communities/grants-funding/funding-voluntary-community-organisations/ward-committee-funding